jzumbrun/boxless/README.md

 Each query is given a name, an SQL expression, an access list, and an inbound schema.

 Name: Name should reflect the resource and action.
 This is only a convention.
 But it must be unique.
-Expression: The expression is a simple SQL statement managed by handlebars.
+expression: The expression is a simple SQL statement managed by handlebars.
 Handlebars will take care of sql injections.
     We have take the liberty to add all lodash functions to handlebars for convenience.
 That are defined as `_trim`, etc.
-    Each property from the clien request will be available to use in the query statement as well as a user object that is provided by Supercontainer via a signin gateway and JWT tokens.
+    Each property from the client request will be available to use in the query statement as well as a user object that is provided by Supercontainer via a signin gateway and JWT tokens.
+    All successfull query responses within a client request will be available to subseqent queries in the $history object.
+    An id is required on the query request inorder to access it in the $history object.
+Also the sync must be set to true, in order to ensure the previous query is run in proper order.
-Access: The access array is a whitelist for authorized access to each query.
+access: The access array is a whitelist for authorized access to each query.
-Inbound Schema: Inbound schema utilizes json schema and validates inbound data.
+inboundSchema: Inbound schema utilizes json schema and validates inbound data.
-Outbound Schema: Outbound schema utilizes json schema and validates data coming from the database response.
+outboundSchema: Outbound schema utilizes json schema and validates data coming from the database response.
     If properties are not defined, they will be removed form the outbound response.
 ```
 {
+    "id": "greetings.insert",
     "name": "greetings.insert",
+    sync: true,
-    "expression": "INSERT INTO greetings (description, words, user_id) VALUES ('{{description}}', '{{words}}', {{user.id}})",
+    "expression": "INSERT INTO greetings (description, words, user_id) VALUES ('{{description}}', '{{words}}', {{$user.id}})",
     "access": ["user"],
     "inboundSchema": {
         "type": "object",